Flat Feet in Children

 Single Leg Balance

-With the standing on foam balance pad or firm cushion, practice balancing on each leg for 10 second intervals to challenge arch activation.
+Standing on foam balance pad, practice balancing on each leg for 10 second intervals to challenge arch activation.

 Half Kneel Ball Toss